Cheakamus Lake in Garibaldi Provincial Park

 The trail hugs the edge of the lake, with frequent views of its amazing, turquoise colour, distant snow capped mountains and occasional bear sightings.
 With so much to see and such an enjoyable trail, Cheakamus Lake one of Whistler's best and most family friendly hikes around.
 The trail is never strenuous and constantly beautiful with the wonderful smells that come with an old growth cedar forest are incredible.

-The campsite at 7k on the Cheakamus Lake trail consists of another 7 tent sites beautifully blended into the surroundings, another bear proof food hang and outhouse.
-There are dozens of cute little beaches all along the trail which invite swimming in the crystal clear, though bitterly cold water.
+At 7 kilometres from the trailhead/parking you reach the end of the maintained trail and another 7 tent sites beautifully blended into the surroundings, another bear proof food hang and outhouse.
+Around these campsites are dozens of cute little beaches all along the trail which invite swimming in the crystal clear, though bitterly cold water.

 Cheakamus Lake has always been known for its good fishing so bring your rod and sit back in the sun.
 The entire trail and mini beaches are south facing and capture the sun the entire day.
 You can keep what you catch at Cheakamus Lake, however Cheakamus River is catch and release.
 For more details read the notice board located at the first main campsite area.